Inequalities Institute, March 2026

 3 million linked father–son pairs.
 Sons linked forward 30 years (ICeM).

-The Parent Channel
+The Incumbent Channel

-The Parent Channel
+The Parent Channel (impact on incumbents)

 Tailors: Pale of Settlement Sons vs. English Sons